j-maclellan/portfolio-place/README.md

 ## Outline

 - header displays navigation to other parts of page as well as my name, in case you forget.
-- the hero section acts as a welcome to the page, with a background image and large text to show the remainder of the page is my own content.
+- the about section acts as a welcome to the page, showing some pictures and a short description of myself
-- the about me section describes myself, including interests, accomplishments, and quips.
+- the projects section showcase some of my recent works
-- the my works section, while meager now, will be a quick access to any and all projects I have completed or been a part of
+- the resume section lists my proficiencies and includes a download link for my resume
-- the footer, or contact me section, includes my phone number, email, linked, and github.
-My spotify is also included in case you wanna know what I listen to on repeat while I code.
+- the contact section includes a form to email me (WIP) as well as links for my phone number and email.

 ## Built With